 Youth As Resources (YAR) funds projects that are created and carried out by Baltimore youth (up to 24 years old).
 YAR provides funding for projects that address our most critical issues.
-Spring 2021 projects are led by 129 youth leaders and impact an estimated 9,732 of their peers and other community members.
+Recent projects include 143 youth leaders and impact an estimated 9,932 of their peers and other community members.

 Creating the Narrative — Young leaders in West Baltimore are organizing a book club with their peers to build unity and increase literacy.
 They will select, read, and discuss books that are relevant to their lives.

 My Box @ Home — Siblings from “Poly” are creating and distributing gift boxes to students from four Baltimore City schools who are not able to attend school in person.
 Boxes have activities and materials that address learning gaps and mental health.

 LatinX Health Talk — Addressing the stigma of sexuality and mental health in the LatinX community, LatinX high school students are organizing peer-to-peer sex education and wellness groups and creating safe spaces for youth to share and receive information.

 Not for Sale Youth — Youth leaders are running a summer arts camp focusing on education around human trafficking and healing trauma.
 A follow-up tool kit will be created and distributed.

 It’s Upsetting Me and My Homegirls — Young leaders are addressing the problem of environmental racism, particularly that of food deserts and dumping by increasing the awareness of environmental issues using advertising, organized labor (cleaning and maintaining of Hanlon Park stream) and education.

 Young Successful Leaders — Young adults are launching a peer-mentoring and leadership program focusing on entrepreneurship and community building.